junli-lj/Grass/README.md

 **Testing**

 Use test_demo.m to generate shapes based on trained model.
 There is already a pre-trained model inside.
-The generated shape structures could be visulized like this:
+The generated shape structures could be visulized in matlab.

 For any questions, please contact Jun Li(jun.johnson.li@gmail.com) and Kai Xu(kevin.kai.xu@gmail.com).